 With the high number of candidates that apply through express entry, it is very likely for more than one candidate to have the same cut off score.
 For this purpose, a tie-breaking rule was instituted in November 2017.

 According to the tie-breaking rule, in case of the same cut-off score, candidates are issued ITAs based on the date and time they submitted their profiles for the express entry pool.
 The candidates whose profiles have been in the pool for a longer time are prioritized.

 For the express entry draw no.133, the tie-breaking date was 14th November 2019.
 It means that profiles that were submitted after this date with the same cut off score are still in the pool, whereas the candidates who completed and submitted their profiles before this date were issued ITAs.

-One thing to note here is that by updating or modifying your profile, your time stamp is not revised and stays the same as the original submission date and time.
-However, if you completely delete the express entry profile and re-enter the pool with a new one, the date and time stamp changes with it too.
+One thing to note here is that by updating or modifying your profile, your timestamp is not revised and stays the same as the original submission date and time.
+However, if you completely delete the express entry profile and re-enter the pool with a new one, the date and time stamp change with it too.

 Canada Immigration Levels Plan

 The Canadian government generates an immigration levels plan annually.
 This plan highlights the amount of new permanent residents that the government aims to invite through the numerous immigration programs of Canada.

 The coming year is all set to see a rise of the number of permanent residents invited through the three express entry managed immigration programs.
 The rise is expected to be 85,800 as compared to 81,400 this year.

 Similarly, the provincial nominee program (PNP) of Canada also rose to 67,800 in 2020, as compared to 61,000 this year.
 Two territories and nine provinces of Canada have the ‘enhanced’ PNP streams, all of which are linked to the express entry programs.
 These streams select express entry applicants through provincial nomination which requires lower CRS scores.